ben-clegg/gradeer/README.md

 # Gradeer

-Gradeer is a modular assessment tool, with support for both automated and manual assessment.
+Gradeer is a modular assessment tool with support for both automated and manual assessment.

 ## Installation